NWChemEx/PluginPlay/docs/source/about/motivations.rst

 Motivations
 ===========

-While the Simulation Development Environment, or SDE, is general software not directly tied to computational science, its motivations derived from computational science applications.
+PluginPlay, is general software not directly tied to computational science;
+however, its motivations derived from computational science applications.
 This page details those motivations.

 In designing a software package for computational science you need to consider how that software will interact with four groups of people: